 Chives are one of my favorite perennial herbs, not because they lend a delicate oniony flavor to recipes - although I love that too - but because they evoke memories of days gone by.
 These hardy herbs emerge in early spring in thick clumps of grass-like foliage and soon dazzle the eye with pompom blooms of lavender.
+They also attract a variety of butterflies.
 Once established, chives thrive in the same location for years and require little care.

 - Soil: Plant chives in organic rich well-drained soil with a pH between 6.0 and 7.0.
 Add a two- to three-inch layer of compost of well-rotted manure to the soil and work it into the top six inches before planting chives.
 Organic matter provides slow-release nutrients, improves aeration and promotes good drainage.

 - Lighting: Chives prefer full day sun, but will tolerate partial shade.
 For best results plant chives in a location that receives at least 6 to 8 hours of direct sunlight a day.
 Keep in mind that direct sunlight does not need to be consecutive.
 A few hours of direct sunlight in the morning, noontime shade and a few hours of direct light in the afternoon works well, too.

 - Watering: Chives prefer moist soil, but will tolerate some drought.
 Water your chives once a week, saturating the soil to the root level - especially during hot dry periods.